 Suitable for any organization within a project team, the BSI Kitemark provides a robust measurement of a company's delivery of BIM projects, certifying businesses for their diligence in design and construction, supply chain management and delivery of customer service excellence.
 As with other BSI Kitemarks, organizations holding the BSI Kitemark will be routinely assessed, providing clients with complete confidence in their delivery to industry standards.
 The BIM Kitemark for Design and Construction is being upgraded to incorporate BIM Security (ISO 19650-5).
-This will allow you to demonstrate that your project delivery is managed within security-minded processes, giving confidence and trust to your customers in your application of BIM and your overall digital and information security. - Demonstrate compliance against ISO 19650-1 and ISO 19650-2. - Demonstrate digital security with ISO 19650-5. - Kitemark certification also helps you demonstrate capability against the requirements on the UK National Annex and compliance BS 1192-4 "The BSI Kitemark is a respected brand.
+This will allow you to demonstrate that your project delivery is managed within security-minded processes, giving confidence and trust to your customers in your application of BIM and your overall digital and information security. - Demonstrate compliance against ISO 19650-1 and ISO 19650-2. - Demonstrate digital security with ISO 19650-5.

+"The BSI Kitemark is a respected brand.
 Applied to our services it will reinforce client confidence and prove greater quality in the delivery of BIM projects."
 David Throssell, Head of Digital Construction, Skanska UK

 BSI Kitemark for BIM Asset Management The BSI Kitemark for BIM Asset Management provides assurance that asset and facilities managers have integrated BIM into their asset management processes.
 And it confirms that asset information is accurate and up to date.
-We assess: - evidence of controlled documented procedures for all processes against the assessment standard BS EN ISO 19650-3; - evidence of implementation of these processes against a managed asset; - measurement and monitoring of customer satisfaction; and - effective management of the supply chain and Quality Management (ISO 9001) The BSI Kitemark for BIM Asset Management now incorporates the BSI Kitemark for BIM Security (ISO 19650-5).
+We assess: - evidence of controlled documented procedures for all processes against the assessment standard BS EN ISO 19650-3; - evidence of implementation of these processes against a managed asset; - measurement and monitoring of customer satisfaction; and - effective management of the supply chain and Quality Management (ISO 9001).
+The BSI Kitemark for BIM Asset Management now incorporates the BSI Kitemark for BIM Security (ISO 19650-5).
 "We are able to apply consistent standards and processes across the group for managing data and information over the lifecycle of assets.
 It helps build up the capability of our colleagues which will improve the quality of delivery and make the process efficient.
 The BSI Kitemark will ultimately improve the way we manage assets for our clients and ultimately for society."
 Navil Shetty, Director, Fellow and Technical Chair for Asset Management, Atkins Ltd